GreptimeTeam/docs/docs/user-guide/logs/manage-pipelines.md

 ```

 The created Pipeline is associated with a database, which can be specified with the URL parameter `db`, defaulting to `public`.
-Pipelines under different databases are not associated with each other.
-When writi log to a database, the Pipeline used must be under the same database as the table being written to.
+When writing log to a database, the Pipeline used must be under the same database as the table being written to.

 ## Delete a Pipeline